mattyschell/cscl-change-detective/README.md

   --externalwhereclause EXTERNALWHERECLAUSE
                         Where clause for external --shapecolumn SHAPECOLUMN
-                        Name of the approximating cscl shape column --externalshapecolumn EXTERNALSHAPECOLUMN
+                        Name of the derived cscl shape column --externalshapecolumn EXTERNALSHAPECOLUMN
-                        Name of the approximating external shape column --rounddigits ROUNDDIGITS
+                        Name of the derived external shape column --rounddigits ROUNDDIGITS
                         Number of digits to round shape values --convertfactor CONVERTFACTOR